frappe/erpnext_documentation/user/manual/en/website/web-page.md

 ## 1. How to create a Web Page

-1. Go to the Web Page list and Click on New.
+1. Go to the Web Page list and click on New.
 1. Enter a Title and add content in Main Section.
 The route will auto generated but you can change it.
 1. Click on Save.